2i2c-org/team-compass/hr/compensation.md

 - Choose an appropriate job category that most closely matches this position.
 - Define “compensation” as base salary + 30% benefits
 - Aim for the median compensation in a category

+Extra notes and guidelines to follow:

 - The numbers there are for the **top-paid position**
   - Reduce accordingly depending on the level we're hiring for.
 A good rule of thumb for defining new roles is to expect a 10% salary bump between levels, and a 2% salary bump for steps within a level.
+- Keep the number of unique base salaries low, and round-up to standardize across titles if necessary.

 ## Benefits